SUPPORT/FAQ: (If your support concerns activation/deactivation, please use our License/Activation Support topic.)

 Q8: Why will the editor not accept a rectangular formatted tract?
 (Example= "north 100 feet of the southwest of the northwest...")

 A8: It will.
-Do not place "@0" on this or the preceding line.
+In this particular case, do not place "@0" on this or the preceding line.
 You are probably confusing this with a metes and bounds reference to a standard section.
 The example above would be entered as "n100,sw,nw,5,3n,4e."
 (We assumed section 5, 3 north, 5 east.)
 A metes and bounds tie to a section would begin with a '/' mark.
 The following example entry ties a simple metes and bounds tract to a section corner.
 The "/s34.01e 200" is a call to the true point of beginning.
 Ignore this example if you don't have calls to the True Point of Beginning, and you are not working with standard government sections.

 (Note: The Add-in information below may not pertain to our new Deed Plotter version 5.